All Episodes

 Gowdy goes on, the July 5th press conference marked a serious violation of policy and process, and the letters to Congress in the fall of 2016 were both delayed in substance and unnecessary in form.

-And moreover, the treatment afforded to former Secretary Clinton and other potential subjects and targets was starkly different from the FBI's investigation into Trump campaign officials and the fact that they allowed volunteers to consent In the former were replaced with search warrants, subpoenas, and other compulsory processes in the letter, in the latter.
+And the fact that they allowed volunteers to consent in the former were replaced with search warrants, subpoenas, and other compulsory processes in the letter, in the latter.

 What he's saying here is they treated Hillary one way and Trump another way.

-Uh we'll make you queen for the day, and that means anything you say won't matter.
+And that means anything you say won't matter.

-It's all okay, it's all gonna be good.
+It's all going to be good.

 But when it comes to Donald Trump, oh, it's search warrants, it's subpoenas.

-Oh, they're come, you know, it's compulsive.
+Oh, they're, you know, it's compulsive.

 Many of the investigators and supervisors were the same in both investigations, but the investigatory tactics were not.

-Former director Comey violated department policy in several significant ways.
+He goes on, former Director Comey violated department policy in several significant ways.

-The FBI's actions and those of the former director Comey severely damaged the credibility of the investigation, the public's ability to rely on the results of the investigation, and the very institutions that he claims to revere.
+The FBI's actions and those of the former Director Comey severely damaged the credibility of the investigation, the public's ability to rely on the results of the investigation, and the very institutions that he claims to revere.

 The report also conclusively shows an alarming and destructive level of animus displayed by top officials at the FBI.

-Level of animus displayed by top officials at the FBI, Peter Strzok's manifest bias towards animus cast a paw in the investigation.
+Peter Strzok's manifest bias towards animus cast a paw in the investigation.

 Bias is so pernacious and malignant as to both taint the process, the result, and the ability to have confidence in either.